- No, all activites in person

 Mezzo

 Research and contact appropriate social, mental health, medical, and/or community service agencies.
 Participate in multi-disciplinary case management teams, when appropriate, to develop care management plans.
-Ride-alongs with firefighters and police officer.
+Ride-alongs with firefighters and police officers.

 Macro